mindthump/MockExample/README.md

 behavior of running code in a fast, inexpensive, and predictable manner.
 (The code that is overridden or replaced is said to be _mocked out_.)

-This article is focused on unit tests that a developer creates to test the smallest units of functionality, but the concepts and techniques can be applied at higher levels of testing as well.
-It is not intended to be a deep technical study of Python mocking, but rather an introduction to get you interested and maybe even excited (!) to use this facility.

 Python mocks are amazing.
 I like to use a metaphor that a mock is a sci-fi robot spy, with a cloaking device (or the super-realistic masks in 'Mission: Impossible').
 It's a versatile chameleon that will